Zoom on the Pulsar PG7500B

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Pulsar PG7500B provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 6750W along with a peak wattage of 7500W.
-While propane-powered, it provides 5400 rated watts and 6000 starting watts.
+Thanks to its dual-fuel technology, the Pulsar PG7500B delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 6750W and a peak wattage of 7500W.
+When propane-powered, it has 5400 rated watts and 6000 peak watts.

-At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+At a noise rating of 74 dBA (just slightly more noisy than a shower), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).

-Even though this Pulsar generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, because the PG7500B is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+While this Pulsar generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
+Besides, since the PG7500B bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 With its dimensions of L27 x W22.4 x H21.6 in, the conventional, open frame design of the Pulsar PG7500B offers stability and allows the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The featured design is ideal for the outdoors and all tough environments.

-The control panel of the PG7500B includes a convenient meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the PG7500B includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 A built-in fuel gauge allows for a quick, easy and convenient check of the fuel level of the generator.